-- Complete the registration forms and attach all supporting documents, including citizenship documentation, Individual Program Plan (IPP)—if applicable, and transcript/report card.
+- Attach all supporting documents, including citizenship documentation, Individual Program Plan (IPP)—if applicable, and transcript/report card.

-- When you are enrolled, you will receive a confirmation email with instructions for accessing your online course content.
+Step 5: When you are enrolled, you will receive a confirmation email with instructions for accessing your online course content and getting started.
 Required course materials will be mailed to the shipping address provided on your registration form.

 To qualify to register at Vista Virtual School, the student must:

-- Provide proof of citizenship (i.e., birth certificate, landed immigrant, or resident documentation).
+- Students must provide proof of citizenship (i.e., birth certificate, landed immigrant, or resident documentation).